-We have a \$2.6 billion investment in CF Nitrogen, a strategic venture with CF Industries Holdings, Inc. The investment consists of an approximate 8% membership interest (based on product tons) in CF Nitrogen.
+We have a \$2.6 billion investment in CF Nitrogen, a strategic venture with CF Industries Holdings, Inc. The investment consists of an approximate 9% membership interest (based on product tons) in CF Nitrogen.
 At the time we entered into the strategic venture, we also entered into a supply agreement that entitles us to purchase up to 1.1 million tons of granular urea and 580,000 tons of urea ammonium nitrate ("UAN") annually from CF Nitrogen for ratable delivery through fiscal 2096.
 Our purchases under the supply agreement are based on prevailing market prices and we receive semiannual cash distributions (in January and July of each year) from CF Nitrogen via our membership interest.
 These distributions are based on actual volumes purchased from CF Nitrogen under the strategic venture and will have the effect of reducing our investment to zero over 80 years on a straight-line basis.
-We account for this investment using the hypothetical liquidation at book value method, recognizing our share of the earnings and losses of CF Nitrogen as equity income from investments in our Nitrogen Production segment based on our contractual claims on the entity's net assets pursuant to the liquidation provisions of CF Nitrogen's Limited Liability Company Agreement, adjusted for the semiannual cash distributions.
-Cash distributions received from CF Nitrogen for the years ended August 31, 2022, 2021 and 2020, were \$618.7 million, \$193.9 million and \$174.3 million, respectively.
+We account for this investment using the hypothetical liquidation at book value method, recognizing our share of the earnings and losses of CF Nitrogen as equity income from investments in our Nitrogen Production segment based on our contractual claims on the entity's net assets pursuant to the liquidation provisions of the CF Nitrogen Limited Liability Company Agreement, adjusted for the semiannual cash distributions.
+Cash distributions received from CF Nitrogen for the years ended August 31, 2023, 2022 and 2021, were \$458.9 million, \$618.7 million and \$193.9 million, respectively.

-The following tables provide aggregate summarized financial information for CF Nitrogen for balance sheets as of August 31, 2022 and 2021, and statements of operations for the 12 months ended August 31, 2022, 2021 and 2020:
+The following tables provide aggregate summarized financial information for CF Nitrogen for balance sheets as of August 31, 2023 and 2022, and statements of operations for the 12 months ended August 31, 2023, 2022 and 2021: